Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 # Design

-The section provides a high level structure of the feature, describes the UI for end-users and shows a class level implementation details.
+The section provides a high-level structure of the feature, describes the UI for end-users, and shows class-level implementation details.

 ### Architecture
 > Fundamental structures of the feature and context (diagram).